visualex/cssgen/README.md

 Tired of writing css?
 A jQuery plugin for getting a clean formatted css markup for your html.
-So now you can just write the markup, use the plugin, copy/paste in your css file, inspect and style!!!
+So now you can just write the markup, use the example generator or the plugin, copy/paste in your css file, inspect and style!!!

 example: